 “Lot area”: The total horizontal area included within the lot lines of a lot.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Lot depth”: The average distance between the front and rear lot lines or between the front line and the intersection of the two side lines, if there is no real line.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Lot frontage”: The portion of the lot contiguous to the street.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Lot line”: Any boundary of a lot.
-The classification of lot lines are:
+The classification of lot lines are: Moved to 1.14

 “Front”: On an interior lot, the line separating the parcel from the street.
 On a corner lot, both lot lines abutting a street.
 On a through lot, the lot line abutting the street providing the primary access to the lot.